The Birth of a War Machine

 Modern Military Relevance

-In modern times, the concept of the "spartan" ideal—lean, disciplined, and cohesive—has been adopted by elite military units worldwide.
+In modern times, the Spartan ideal of lean, disciplined, and cohesive forces has been adopted by elite military units worldwide.
 The Swiss pikemen of the Renaissance and the infantry squares of the Napoleonic era owe a debt to the phalanx.
 The term "phalanx" is even used in modern military terminology, such as the Phalanx CIWS (Close-In Weapon System), a rapid-fire gun used to defend ships against missiles.
-The legacy of the Spartan phalanx is thus not limited to ancient history; it lives on in the principles of drill, discipline, and unit cohesion that define armed forces today.
+The legacy of the Spartan phalanx extends beyond ancient history; it lives on in the principles of drill, discipline, and unit cohesion that define armed forces today.

 Conclusion